Chuck Wendig at Terrible Minds holds a flash fiction challenge each week, and today I thought I’ll give it a go.

 Here is my entry:

 Sakhi lived with her father, mother, and six siblings in a section of a large drain pipe.
-This pipe lay in the middle of a road near one of the richer neighborhoods of Mumbai’s Bandra district.
+This pipe lay in the middle of a road not far from one of the South Delhi’s richer neighborhoods.
 The drain carried no water.
-It began and ended nowhere, just like the lofty plans of sewerage restructure by Mumbai’s powerful and wise after one of its yearly floods.
+It began and ended nowhere, just like the lofty plans of water supply restructure after an year of sparse rains.

 Sakhi’s father had staked his claim on that section of the drain by covering one of its ends with tarpaulin, and creating a makeshift door with a cardboard plank on the other.
 The family lived like hobbits in this windowless, cylindrical home, lulled to sleep by the sounds of traffic at night in the city of Indian dreams.

 Their only visitors, social workers, tried to coax the mother to give up begging and the father to give up rag-picking, then learn a craft at the worker’s centre and enroll the kids in school.
 They had an unfamiliar scent, these women.
 Sakhi had never taken a bath in clean water, or worn laundered clothes or perfume, so she did not like the way these women smelled.
 She paid as much mind to them as her parents did.
 Which is to say, not at all.

 At six years old, she still needed a few inches to hit the roof of their home like her parents and older brother, and she wanted those inches more than anything else.
 The day her head touched the roof, she could go out on her own to the nearby traffic light, and tap at the black windows of the big cars, one of her younger siblings on her arm, fake tears in her eyes.
 No more cooking, or looking after the younger ones, who seemed to live in order to crawl or toddle out of their home and straight into the traffic.